Jordigb44/calidad-software-2025-grupo-7/README.md

 # Push to GitHub
 git push origin feature-1
 ```
-Note: During the psuh, I did a ```git revert 5ab7daf``` since my first push hadn't selected the feature-1 branch, so it was pushed to the main branch.
+Note: During the push, I did a ```git revert 5ab7daf``` since my first push hadn't selected the feature-1 branch, so it was pushed to the main branch.
 To fix the error, I had to run that command to restore the main branch to its previous state before incorporating my incorrect commit.

 #### ⚙️ Triggered Workflows
 Before merging into `main`, the following workflows were triggered: